aluo-x/daam-i2i/README.md

 - An immediate benefit of `DAAM-I2I` over `DAAM` is segmentation and object detection tasks for the [TITAN](https://github.com/RishiDarkDevil/TITAN) workflow (`DAAM-I2I` results on left and `DAAM` on the right)
   ![example segment](segment-example.png)

-But there for full utilization of the attention heatmaps, the Latent Image Self-Attention heatmap was also necessary.
-That is what this extention is for.

 In [original DAAM paper](https://arxiv.org/abs/2210.04885), the author proposes diffusion attentive attribution maps (DAAM), a cross attention-based approach for interpreting Stable Diffusion for interpretability of token heatmap over latent images.
 Here, I use the same approach but extended for latent image self-attention heatmaps.

 ## Getting Started